Electric Vehicles

 State rebate:

 • The Connecticut Hydrogen and Electric Automobile Purchase Rebate (CHEAPR) offers a point of sale rebate to lower the upfront price of new and used electric vehicles for Connecticut residents who purchase or lease an eligible vehicle from a licensed Connecticut automobile dealership.
 To participate in the program, you must apply for a prequalification voucher on the CHEAPR application portal and present your voucher at the point of sale, at which point you will receive an incentive on an electric vehicle, credited to your final purchase or lease price by check (electronic or mailed).
-All New Haven residents are eligible for the increased Rebate+ incentive, which offers $4,250 in savings on new electric vehicles and $3,000 for used electric vehicles.
-There are currently over 30 eligible vehicles available, and the list continues to grow as manufacturers release new models.
+All New Haven residents are eligible for the increased Rebate+ incentive, which offers $4000 in savings on new electric vehicles and $5,000 for used electric vehicles.
 Review the state’s new and used eligible vehicle lists to ensure that your electric vehicle qualifies for the state CHEAPR rebate.

 Utility incentives for charging equipment: